ManasBharti797/Weather-Dashboard/README.md

     REACT JS
     OpenWeather API

-## this is a responsive  dashboard for weather prediction among differet cities using OpenWeather API
+## This is a responsive  dashboard for weather prediction among differet cities using OpenWeather API